triggermesh/docs/docs/guides/doingatransformation.md

 ![transformed event](../assets/images/transformation/tx-sockeye.png)

 You will notice that the CloudEvent attributes have beeen modified according to the `context` section in the specification of the `Transformation` object.
-The event type was modified and the `id` was pre-pended with the string `Alice`.
+The event type was modified and the `id` was prepended with the string `Alice`.

-The payload was also transformed accorind go the the `data` section of the `Transformation` object.
-For example the mobile phone was deleted, a key `event` was added and a few keys were _shifted_, "Date of Birth" became "birthday".
+The payload was also transformed according to the `data` section of the `Transformation` object.
+For example the mobile phone was deleted, a key `event` was added and a few keys were _shifted_: "Date of Birth" became "birthday".

 !!! tip "Play with your Transformation as Code"
     You can play around by modifying the `Transformation` object and re-applying it with `kubectl`.
-This gives you a declarative event transformer which you can manage with your [GitOps workflow](https://www.weave.works/technologies/gitops/)
+This gives you a declarative event transformer which you can manage with your [GitOps workflow](https://www.weave.works/technologies/gitops/).

 ## More about Transformations